CoreMedia/coremedia-globallink-connect-integration/apps/workflow-server/gcc-workflow-server-facade/gcc-restclient-facade/README.md

 ## Delegate

-By default a real connection to GCC is established.
+By default, a real connection to GCC is established.
 In order to do so, the facade internally uses `org.gs4tr.gcc.restclient.GCExchange`.
 If you need to access GCC API which is not available via the facade, you may consider using `GCExchangeFacade.getDelegate()` to use the raw API.
 For production use